Devil-Anmol/AES-128-bits-Block-Cipher/README.md

 This function XOR the 4 words of the key with the result after the Mix Column.

 ### Key Expansion
 This function processes with the creation of the Object instance.
-It uses Rotate Rows and Substitute Box function for the expansion of 4 words key to 44 words key.
+It uses the Rotate Rows and Substitute Box function for the expansion of 4 words key to 44 words key.
 And group of 4 keys are used in each round.